edysfy/Group_website/sysImp.md

   <img src="supporting_images/navbar.png" width="550px">
   </p>

 If the user is logged in.
-The Mapbox component will render the Sidebar component (using *ngIf directives), they have access to the navbar (sidebar component).
+The Mapbox component will render the Sidebar component (using *ngIf directives), they now can access to the navbar.
 On the navbar, there is a blue + button.
-When the user clicks on this button does the same as above, except the coordinates updated in the Post Service represent the User's actual location.
+When the user clicks on this button, the same process happens as above, except the coordinates updated in the Post Service represent the User's actual location.
 If the user submits the form before the program fetches their coordinates, we alert the user that they can not proceed.

   <p align="center">
   <img src="supporting_images/locationerr.png" width="550px">